HaoKang-Timmy/finetune/README.md

 ## 2.1 Table

 Comparison between TinyTL and conventional transfer learning methods.
-For object classification datasets, we report the top1 accuracy.
+For object classification datasets, I report the top1 accuracy.
 ‘B’ represents Bias while ‘L’ represents LiteResidual. *FT-Last* represents only the last layer is fine-tuned. *FT-Norm+Last* represents normalization layers and the last layers are fine-tuned. *FT-Full* represents the full network is fine-tuned.
 The backbone neural network is MobileNetV2, and the resolution is 224.
 TinyTL consistently outperforms *FT-Last* and *FT-Norm+Last*.

 | Method       | Dataset | Memory cost | Train accuracy(top1) |
 | ------------ | ------- | ----------- | -------------------- |